-Vermont's 10-year Telecom Plan (https://publicservice.vermont.gov/about_us/plans-and-reports/department-state-plans/telecommunications-plan/10-year) outlines a strong preference for fiber as a future-proof, climate-resilient technology.
+The VCBB has a strong preference for fiber as a future-proof, climate-resilient technology.
 As detailed in Text Box 2.4.2, VCBB will focus on projects that provide end-to-end fiber optics to all on-grid locations.
 The VCBB will encourage subgrantees to leverage existing private resources and assets to avoid further carbon emissions from unnecessary construction.
 Subgrantees will be encouraged to use energy efficient technologies and renewable energy sources wherever possible.

-The Vermont Comprehensive Energy Plan "also recognizes the role that broadband services play in delivering transformative technologies to all Vermonters, together with the capability of managing those technologies to reduce costs."
-Expanded broadband access can enhance technologies such as smart meters to improve energy efficiency.
+The Vermont Comprehensive Energy Plan "also recognizes the role that broadband services play in delivering transformative technologies to all Vermonters, together with the capability of managing those technologies to reduce costs."28 Expanded broadband access can enhance technologies such as smart meters to improve energy efficiency.